ravraw/lighthouse-web-notes/README.md

 This repository contains all of the notes taken by Ravindra for the Lighthouse Labs Web Development Bootcamp.

 [Ravindra -- ravraw](https://github.com/ravraw)

+# Table of contents

+- Week 1
+  - Day 1